About AWES 2026

 Angela Mejorin, PhD

 Angela is the Founder of Performance-Based Facade Design, author of 'Cyclone-Glazing and Facade Resilience for the Asia Pacific Region', and recipient of the 2023 Facade Tectonics' Vitruvian Honours for Outstanding Facade Research.
-With hands-on engineering experience in complex projects like the Alfa Romeo Museum and Intesa Sanpaola Bank Headquarters in Italy, Anglea is on a mission to redefine building performance through serviceability, sustainability, safety and efficiency.
+With hands-on engineering experience in complex projects like the Alfa Romeo Museum and Intesa Sanpaola Bank Headquarters in Italy, Angela is on a mission to redefine building performance through serviceability, sustainability, safety and efficiency.

 Dr. David Henderson